alphacrat/MovieGenie/Readme.md

    npm start
    ```

-4. Open your browser and navigate to `http://localhost:3000` to see the application running.

 ## Backend

 The backend of MovieGenie is responsible for handling API requests and providing movie recommendations.
 It is hosted [here](https://movie-recommendation-backend-2opk.onrender.com/).